 A direct 3D instrument, such as the Peira TM900, will make a stereographic image of the tumor and reconstruct the tumor topography and shape.
 A direct and real 3D volume of the xenograft will then be calculated.

-Monitoring tumor volume through a direct 3D measurement will include changes in all three directions, height, width and length thus resulting in more accurate realistic data.
+Monitoring tumor volume through a direct 3D measurement will include changes in all three dimensions, height, width and length.
+This results in more accurate realistic data.

 With constant width and length, the volume changes with the shape of the tumor.
 The obtained data include height and topography variations.